supernova4869/s_mmpbsa/README.md

 ```
 sudo dnf -y install python3-matplotlib python-pip
 ```

-### Special requirements of molecular docking rescoring:
-- PyMOL is an optional software to plot the B-factor colored structure.
-- Gaussian is an optional software to do DFT calculations for RESP atom charge calculation.
-- Multiwfn is an optional program (already built-in) to fit RESP atom charge.

 ## Usage
 Although s_mmpbsa supports fixing PBC conditions to trajectory `_MMPBSA_[name].xtc`, it is still recommended to comfirm that the trajectory has been correct, using xtc visualization software such as [VMD](http://www.ks.uiuc.edu/Research/vmd/).